grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 ### Receive in response to a message (i.e. as method return value)

-This method of composing objects uses another intermediary object - often a factory (that creates new recipient instance on each call)[^gofcreationpatterns].
-Most often, the sender is given a reference to this intermediary object as a constructor parameter (an approach we already discussed):
+This method of composing objects relies on an intermediary object - often a factory[^gofcreationpatterns] - to supply recipients on request.
+To simplify things, I will use factories as an example for the rest of this section, although what I tell you is true for some other creation patterns as well.

+To be able to ask a factory for recipients, the sender needs to obtain a reference to it first.
+Typically, a factory is composed with a sender through constructor (an approach we already discussed).
+For example:

 {lang="csharp"}
 ~~~
-sender = new Sender(factory);
+var sender = new Sender(recipientFactory);
 ~~~

-and then the intermediary object is used to deliver other objects:
+The factory can then be used by the `Sender` at will to get a hold of new recipients:

 {lang="csharp"}
 ~~~